Skytturnar (soundtrack)

 Skytturnar is the soundtrack to the Icelandic film directed by Friðrik Þór Friðriksson in 1987.
 This 12" EP was released through the Gramm-label and was produced by Kjartan Kjartansson and the renowned Tómas Magnús Tómasson.

-The soundtrack includes several well known Icelandic artists such as Bubbi & MX-21, Hilmar Örn Hilmarsson and Sykurmolarnir (later known as The Sugarcubes) with the collaboration of Þór Eldon Jónsson (who would later join the band).
+The soundtrack includes contributions from several well known Icelandic artists such as Bubbi & MX-21, Hilmar Örn Hilmarsson and Sykurmolarnir (later known as The Sugarcubes) with the collaboration of Þór Eldon Jónsson (who would later join the band).

-The soundtrack EP includes four of the songs used in Skytturnar, there were 14 different pieces of music used in the movie, mostly as coincidental music.
-The EP has never been reissued and is currently widely unavailable.
+The soundtrack EP includes four of the songs used in Skytturnar.
+There were 14 different pieces of music used in the film, mostly as coincidental music.